-I also have included recipes for French onion soup, Butternut Squash soup, Tomato Basil Soup, Cauliflower Soup, creamy soups, soup with white beans, sweet potatoes, and vegan soup, Weight Watchers friendly soups, and many more!
+In this round up of Healthy Autumn Soup recipes, I have also included recipes for French onion soup, Butternut Squash soup, Tomato Basil Soup, Cauliflower Soup, creamy soups, soup with white beans, sweet potatoes, and vegan soup, Weight Watchers friendly soups, and many more!

 These healthy soup recipes are obviously popular in the fall season, especially as the weather gets cooler.
 So, if you're looking for the best fall soup recipes, I have them all right here.
 You're sure to find something you'll love!